 Reliable service is probably the most important criteria for users, especially if you’re developing a rental app like Airbnb.
-But a valid email address and phone number, which were initially the only requirements for creating a profile on Airbnb, aren’t a solid foundation for trust.
+But a valid email address and phone number, which were initially the only requirements for creating an Airbnb profile, aren’t a solid foundation for trust.
 Now Airbnb ensures trust and safety in a number of ways:

-Private messaging before a reservation is booked.
-Any message that includes a user’s contact details gets deleted automatically by Airbnb’s messaging system.
-This way the platform makes sure all transactions go through the site.
-Users may exchange their emails and phone numbers, but only after the reservation is made.
+Automatically deleting from Airbnb’s messaging system any message that includes a user’s contact details to make sure all transactions go through the site (Users may exchange their emails and phone numbers only after a reservation is made.)

-Superhost certification.
-This helps travelers discover places by hosts with good reputations who have minimum 4.8 ratings, a 90% positive response rate, over ten stays per year, and no cancellations.
+Providing Superhost certification to help travelers discover places by hosts with good reputations who have minimum 4.8 ratings, a 90% positive response rate, over ten stays per year, and no cancelations

-$1,000,000 Host Guarantee.
-Airbnb provides up to $1 million in compensation to hosts should their property be damaged by guests.
+Offering a $1,000,000 Host Guarantee, meaning Airbnb provides up to $1 million in compensation to hosts should their property be damaged by guests

 Reliability & scalability

-Airbnb currently has about 150 million active users worldwide, and all of them enjoy a stable and quick platform.
+Airbnb currently has a bit more 150 million active users worldwide, and all of them enjoy a stable and quick platform.
 The secret behind this reliability is a properly developed platform architecture.
 Over time, the company shifted from a monolithic structure to a service oriented architecture (SOA) in which a number of services are loosely coupled and can be changed without affecting each other.

-Just like most high-end solutions, Airbnb is a cloud-based application, which allows it to quickly scale and handle heavy workloads.
+Just like most high-end products, Airbnb is a cloud-based application, which allows it to quickly scale and handle heavy workloads.
 It’s built on the following technology stack:

-Redis — for cache infrastructure and for the main database
+Redis for cache infrastructure and the main database

-Big data tools by Airpal, Presto, and Druid — o store, process, analyze, and manage huge amounts of data.
+Big data tools by Airpal, Presto, and Druid to store, process, analyze, and manage huge amounts of data

 Let’s have a look at Airbnb’s business model.
 Airbnb makes money by charging fees on bookings made through the app.
-Guests pay a 6% to 12% non-refundable fee when a reservation is booked and approved by the host.
+Guests pay a 14.2% non-refundable fee when a reservation is booked and approved by the host.

-According to one MIT study, people tend to spend more money when the payment process is easy.
+According to one study by ValuePenguin, people tend to spend more money when the payment process is easy.
 Following this logic, Apple Pay and Google Pay may lead users to spend more in the Airbnb app.

 Airbnb doesn’t decide how much to charge for accommodation.
-They let the hosts define the price for their properties and whether to charge any of the fees permitted on the Airbnb platform, including taxes.
+They let hosts define the price for their properties and whether to charge any of the fees permitted on the platform, including taxes.